Grease 2: Accolades

-Pfeiffer was nominated for a 1983 Young Artist Award in the category of Best Young Motion Picture Actress.
+Pfeiffer was nominated for a 1982 Young Artist Award in the category of Best Young Motion Picture Actress.
+Grease 2 was nominated for a 1982 Young Artist Award in the category for Best Family Feature: Animated, Musical or Fantasy.

 The film was nominated for a Stinkers Bad Movie Awards for Worst Picture.
 Later on, the Stinkers would unveil their picks for the 100 worst films of the 20th century with their "100 Years, 100 Stinkers" list.
 Grease 2 ranked in the listed bottom 20 at #13.

 The film was given a special screening at the 2021 online TCM Festival.

+Home media

+Grease 2 was released in the US on VHS and Betamax by Paramount Home Video in November 3, 1982 (with original film poster artwork on the cover), 1990 (Double Box Set of Grease and Grease 2) with modified VHS cover for Grease 2, December 7, 1992, 1993, the last VHS release was on June 23, 1998 (with modified VHS cover upclose view of Maxwell Caulfield and Michelle Pfeiffer, similar to Grease posters and home releases with John Travolta and Olivia Newton-John) the same day Grease had its 20th Anniversary Edition released.